Independent sets of non-geometric lattices and the maximal adjoint: Lattice operations

 \section{Lattice operations}

 In this section we present the effects of basic lattice operations on its family of independent sets.

-Let $\mathcal{L}$ be a finite, atomic, and graded lattice, and $A\in I(\mathcal{L})$ an independent set.
-By definition $A$ is NBB with respect to some linear order, notice that we can always choose this linear order to start with the atoms in $A$.
-We denote a linear order starting with $A$ and for which $A$ is $NBB$ by $\omega _A$.
-Let $A=B\sqcup C$ be a partition of $A$ that is NBB with respect to a linear order $\omega _A$ starting with the atoms in $B$.
-We denote such an order by $\omega_{B,C}$.
+Let $\mathcal{L}$ be a finite, atomic, and graded lattice, and let $A\in I(\mathcal{L})$ be an independent set.
+By definition, $A$ is $NBB$ with respect to some linear order.
+Notably, we can always choose a linear order that begins with the atoms in $A$.
+We denote such an order, where $A$ remains $NBB$, by $\omega _A$.
+Now, let $B\subsetneq A$ such that $A$ is $NBB$ with respect to a linear order $\omega _A$ that starts with the atoms in $B$.
+We denote this order by $\omega_{A,B}$.